Travel Guide: Safety in Juarez and El Paso [2023]

 The Zocalo is also the best place in the city to try some great street food, which is absolutely one of the best things to do in Juarez.
 If you’re getting hungry thinking about some good tacos, check out my guide on Mexican Street Food!

-How to Get to El Paso and Juarez
+How to Get to Juarez

 As neither one is an especially big airport, you may have a little trouble finding reasonably priced flights.
 But don’t worry!
 My in-depth guide to finding cheap flights will help you with that.